-• Click Next on the Add Server Configuration Profile - Heartbeat window (not shown).
+Click Next on the Add Server Configuration Profile - Heartbeat window (not shown).

-On the Add SIP Server Profile - Registration tab:
+On the Add Server Configuration Profile - Registration window:

-- Check the Register with All Servers box. - Frequency: Enter the amount of time (in seconds) between REGISTER messages that will be sent from the enterprise to the Service Provider Proxy Server to refresh the registration binding of the SIP trunk.
-This value should be chosen in consultation with the service provider.
-120 seconds was the value used during the compliance test. - The From URI and To URI entries for the REGISTER messages are built using the following: - From URI: Use the User Name entered above in the Authentication screen (user123) and the Service Provider's domain name (clearcom.mx), as shown on the screen below. - To URI: Use the User Name entered above in the Authentication screen (user123) and the Service Provider's domain name (clearcom.mx), as shown on the screen below. - Click Next.
+- Check the Register with ALL Servers box. - On Refresh Interval enter the amount of time (in seconds) between REGISTER messages that will be sent from the enterprise to the Service Provider Proxy Server to refresh the registration binding of the SIP trunk.
+This value should be chosen in consultation with the service provider, 120 seconds was the value used during the compliance test. - The From URI and To URI entries for the REGISTER messages are built using the following: - From URI: Use the User Name entered above in the Authentication screen (User123) and the Service Provider's domain name (clearcom.mx), as shown on the screen below. - To URI: Use the User Name entered above in the Authentication screen (User123) and the Service Provider's domain name (clearcom.mx), as shown on the screen below. - Click Next until the Add Server Configuration Profile Advanced window is reached.